kaderuap/Application-Submission/app-forms/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-Application Collection Forms for WordPress Plugin.
-Collect data and store in custom data base.
+Application Collect Forms for WordPress Plugin.
+Collect data and store in a custom data base.
 Admin can view the data from admin panel.

 * Admin can view last five applicant data from the dashboard.
 * Admin can set pagination for all form submissions.